Prostate cancer screening: Ultrasound

 Transrectal ultrasonography (TRUS) has the advantage of being fast and minimally invasive, and better than MRI for the evaluation of superficial tumors.
 It also gives details about the layers of the rectal wall, accurate and useful for staging primary rectal cancer.
 While MRI is better in visualization of locally advanced and stenosing cancers, for staging perirectal lymph nodes, both TRUS and MRI are capable.
 TRUS has a small field of view, but 3D TRUS can improve the diagnosis of anorectal diseases.

 Magnetic Resonance Imaging

 MRI is used when screening suggests a malignancy.
 This model potentially minimizes unnecessary prostate biopsies while maximizing biopsy yield.
 Despite concerns about the cost of MRI scans, compared to the long-term cost burden of the PSA/TRUS biopsy-based standard of care, the imaging model has been found to be cost-effective.
 MRI imaging can be used for patients who have had a previous negative biopsy but whose PSA continues to increase.
+Online open-access datasets of Prostate Cancer MRI examinations are available for review and training.
 Consensus has not been determined as to which of the MRI-targeted biopsy techniques is more useful.
 In a study involving 400 men aged 50 – 69, MRI screening identified more men with prostate cancer than PSA tests or ultrasound and did not increase the number of men who needed a biopsy.
 A large-scale trial of MRI screening, TRANSFORM, began in the UK in spring 2024.